uploadcare/image-fns/README.md

 ## Feedback

-Issues and PRs are welcome.
+Issues and PR‘s are welcome.
 You can provide your feedback or drop us a support request at [hello@uploadcare.com][uc-email-hello].

 [badge-stack-img]: https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat